craigcarter42/duck/README.md

-# duck.py
+## duck

-CLI based Duck Duck Go search
+CLI based Duck Duck Go search, type in any number of words and hit enter.
+Your default web browser will be opened with your search.